What is a Mechanical Engineer?

 What kind of Mechanical Engineer requirements are there?

-Those interested in being a Mechanical Engineer may also be interested in:
+Those thinking about becoming a Mechanical Engineer might also be interested in the following careers:

 More about our data sources and methodologies.